 Working Principle of Circuit Breaker

 The circuit breaker has to carry large rated or fault power.
-Due to this large power there is always dangerously high arcing between moving contacts and fixed contact during operation of circuit breaker.
+Due to this large power, there is always dangerously high arcing between moving contacts and fixed contact during operation of the circuit breaker.
 Again as we discussed earlier the arc in circuit breaker can be quenching safely if the dielectric strength between the current carrying contacts of circuit breaker increases rapidly during every current zero crossing of the alternating current.

 Types of Circuit Breaker

-According to their arc quenching media the circuit breaker can be divided as-
+According different criteria there are different types of circuit breaker.
+According to their arc quenching media the circuit breaker can be categorized as:

-1) Outdoor circuit breaker
+- Outdoor circuit breaker.

-2) Indoor breaker.
+- Indoor breaker.

-1) Spring operated circuit breaker.
+- Spring operated circuit breaker.

-2) Pneumatic circuit breaker.
+- Pneumatic circuit breaker.

-3) Hydrolic circuit breaker.
+- Hydraulic circuit breaker.

 According to the voltage level of installation types of circuit breaker are referred as-

-1) High voltage circuit breaker.
+- High voltage circuit breaker.

-2) Medium voltage circuit breaker.
+- Medium voltage circuit breaker.

-3) Low voltage circuit breaker.
+- Low voltage circuit breaker.